cminyard/gensio/README.rst

 Currently they are ok, but there is plenty of room for improvement.
 If you want to help, you can write tests.

-The oomtest used to be an out of memory tested, but has morphed into something more extensive.
+The oomtest used to be an out of memory tester, but has morphed into something more extensive.
 It spawns a gensiot program with specific environment variables to cause it to fail at certain points, and to do memory leak and other memory checks.
 It writes data to the gensiot